Nightmare Fuel: Wolfenstein: The New Order

 - The day that B.J. well and truly wakes up and regains control of his body, the Nazis come in to close the place down after years and years of taking patients to apparently be experimented on.
 While they don't harm the staff (at first) they take care of the inmates by shooting them.
 The subsequent level as B.J. escapes is littered with the bodies of mental patients butchered in their rooms, and dead staff that may have tried to fight back.
 What makes it even worse is that it takes place during the day and the interior of the building is bright and warm and friendly, making the bloodshed all the more nightmarish.

 - The scene in the "Nowhere to Run" trailer showing that fouls in football are now punished by summary execution (for non-Aryans, at least - the ref and the injured player are both German, while the executed player is a dark-skinned Brazilian) is a pretty horrific example of Nazi cruelty.

 - This gets you thinking: If getting fouls in soccer is now punishable by death, what other minor slights have become capital crimes?

 - The entire concentration camp level.
-Subtract the Diesel Punk elements, and it's a fairly accurate portrayal of how these camps functioned.
+Subtract the Diesel Punk elements, and it's a fairly accurate portrayal of how these camps functioned (except there are no capos, and they keep men and women together in the same barracks).
 Special mention goes to the intro, where B.J. is herded out of a train with other prisoners, cattle-style, while Frau Engel looks on - before snatching a baby out of the hands of one prisoner, and dangling it by the ankles, presumably killing it off-screen.
 This does make freeing all the prisoners and killing nearly every Nazi in the camp with a hijacked Mini-Mecha very, VERY satisfying, however.

 Frau Engel: For your crime, you will die like vermin.
 I will hunt you down.
 At the end of the earth, I will find you.
 Your skin charred and your fats rendered.
 Your kind exterminated.
 In the end, I will feed your flesh to the furnace!